 Not everyone can put thousands of dollars on the table when they start out investing for the first time, and even if they can, they need to do dollar cost averaging.
 Many people wrongly assume that they need a lot of money to start investing for their retirement.
 This forces them to avoid risks in opening a typical investment retirement account or Roth IRA.
 However, almost anyone can start investing even when they have a lot less money, thanks to the dollar cost averaging tactic.

 It is no secret that putting in a lump sum of money could be dangerous in the stock market.
 The investment might go down, and you might lose your money.
 That is why you need to put your money step by step.
 You need to make sure that your cost on that specific stock is not high.
-This process is dollar cost averaging.
+This process is called DCA, dollar cost averaging.
 It helps you to determine the average cost of your investments.

 What is Dollar Cost Averaging?